What puts the Kiss of Death on something for you?

 Are we all like that?
 I imagine that we are to some extent.
 Some people smoulder and eventually burst into flames, while others shout and bawl right away and get it off their chests immediately.
 I think that doctors agree that it is better to be a bawler than a smoulderer.
 Something to do with repressed anger.

 Anyway, I love the Internet, it gives me a connection with the outside world that I would otherwise not have.
-I call my WiFi connection ‘WorldWindow’ because I live in an isolated village of rice-farmers in northern Thailand where no-one, and I mean that quite literally, no-one speaks English except me and my wife and she is Thai too, so, well… Let’s just say that conversation is limited by our mutual vocabulary.
+I call my WiFi connection ‘WorldWindow’ because I live in an isolated village of rice-farmers in northern Thailand where no-one, and I mean that quite literally, no-one speaks English except me and my wife.
+Furthermore, she is Thai too, so, well… Let’s just say that conversation is limited by our mutual vocabulary.

 That’s all I’m going to tell you on that subject today, you can look it up if you like on Wikipedia (it’s not that bad for general knowledge, honest).